-Pig production farms breed pigs for fattening piggeries.
-On these farms, sows are divided into small groups and each group of sows is inseminated within a few days.
-The sows are pregnant for three months, three weeks and three days, after which they farrow.
+Pig production farms rear pigs for fattening piggeries.
+On these farms, sows are divided into small groups, and each group of sows is inseminated within a few days.
+The sows are pregnant for three months, three weeks and three days, after which they farrow – that is, give birth to piglets.
 They go through the gestation period at their own rhythm in a sheltered area.
 They have space to move freely.

-Boars are castrated with the aid of painkillers when less than one week old to prevent them from developing boar taint at a later stage.
-Boar taint ruins the flavour of cooked meat and no other method has yet been discovered to prevent it.
-Atria is constantly carrying out research in partnership with farms in the attempt to discover a different method for identifying and preventing boar taint.
+Boars are castrated with the aid of painkillers when they are less than one week old to prevent them from developing boar taint at a later stage.
+Boar taint ruins the flavour of cooked meat, and no other method has yet been discovered to prevent it.
+Atria is constantly carrying out research in cooperation with farms to discover a different method for identifying and preventing boar taint.